Mike Yastrzemski Player Props: Giants vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.

-- The Mets have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Mets' 4.15 team ERA ranks 15th across all MLB pitching staffs.

-- Mets pitchers combine to surrender 28 total home runs at a rate of 1.5 per game (fourth-most in baseball).
+- The Mets give up the fourth-most home runs in baseball (28 total, 1.5 per game).

-- Senga makes the start for the Mets, his fourth of the season.
-He is 2-0 with a 3.38 ERA and 21 strikeouts in 16 2/3 innings pitched.
+- Lucchesi will make his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.